konato-events/web/README.md

     postgres $ createdb -O konato konato
     postgres $ psql -h 127.0.0.1 -WU konato konato -f database/create.sql

+To access the PostgreSQL database inside the docker container, use `docker exec -it trusting_einstein psql -h 127.0.0.1 -WU konato konato`.

 Deploying to production
 -----------------------
 We needed to make some tweaks to the original project to have it running smoothly inside Heroku.